NarenderSharma07/RestaurantOperationAnalysis/Readme.md

 # Taste of the World Café Menu Analysis

 ## Introduction
 The Taste of the World Café introduced a new menu at the beginning of the year.
 This project involves analyzing customer data to assess the performance of the new menu items and understand customer preferences.
+The datatset include menu_item table and order_detail table.

 ## Objective
 The primary objective of this project was to analyze customer data to: